-A recent study by the World Bank Group found that Honduras is the second poorest country in the hemisphere, second only to Haiti which is the only country with Least Developed Country (LDC) status in the hemisphere.
+According to the World Bank Group, Honduras is the second poorest country in the hemisphere, second only to Haiti which is the only country with Least Developed Country (LDC) status in the hemisphere.
 Around 39% of Hondurans live on less than USD3.

 The winner of the Presidential elections in 2021, President Xiomara Castro, represents the first woman to assume this high office in Honduras.
 Her party, the Partido Libertad y Refundación (LIBRE), is known to be more left leaning and she campaigned on different issues intended to help the Honduran people.

 Honduras is fortunate in that it is geographically close to the US and goods can be shipped quickly.
 There is also a frequent schedule for containers arriving in the country, albeit at higher than usual rates due to current market conditions.

 The General Medicines Law gives the State the power to put a maximum price on medicines.
 This law aims to regulate the production, development, trade and application of medications to ensure the availability, accessibility, quality, safety and efficacy of drugs, medicines and cosmetics for therapeutic use for the population.